kaizenn33/kaizenn33/README.md

 ### Hi there 👋, my name is Lu Min Paing.
 #### I am a fullstack web developer
-I am from Myanmar:myanmar:.
-I am currently learning React and TypeScript for the expansion my skillset for web developing .
-I am proficient in Laravel and Bootstrap, in terms, I am quite confident in backend developing.
-I am currently a student from NCC Education UK and have a certificate from freecodecamp for JavaScript Algorithms and Data Structure.
+Hello, everyone.
+I am Lu Min Paing from Myanmar.
+I am currently a Level 5 Diploma student from NCC Education.
+I started learning web developement deeply around mid-year of 2023 and I started with JavaScript.
+But I found my passion on backend development and now I am trying to progress my Laravel knowledge accompanying various front-end frameworks like React and Vue.
+I am a bit into Typescript either.
+It is quite efficient for JavaScript environment and it is amazingly developing.
+I am open for ANY type of coding dicussion and I linked my social media down below!

 ![](https://komarev.com/ghpvc/?username=kaizenn33&color=blue)